Bloggbild för: 11 Natural & Simple Ways to Relieve Hay Fever and Pollen Allergies

 March 5, 2024 2 min reading

 Many people suffer from pollen allergies and other allergies.
-For some, this is worst during spring, but for others, it can last throughout the summer.
-We believe everyone should be able to enjoy summer and be outdoors in the sun, so here are 11 tips on how to treat pollen allergies naturally..
+For some, this is worst in the spring, but for others it can continue throughout the summer.
+We believe that everyone should be able to enjoy the summer and be out in the sun, so here are 11 tips on how to treat pollen allergies naturally.

 1. Avoid gluten and dairy products

-Avoid gluten and dairy products for an extended period before, during, and after the pollen season.
-This supports both your immune system and breathing.
+Avoid gluten and dairy products for an extended period before, during and after pollen season.
+This supports both the immune system and breathing.

 2. Rinse your nose

-Rinse your nose daily with a nasal cleansing pot – mix lukewarm water with natural salt and add to a nasal cleansing pot.
-This cleans the nasal passages from allergens and irritating substances.
+Rinse your nose daily with a nasal irrigator – you mix lukewarm water with natural salt and add it to a nasal irrigator.
+This cleanses the nasal passages of allergens and irritating substances.

-Apply a little fatty cream under your nose before going outside to create a "pollen trap".
+Apply a little rich cream under your nose before going outdoors to create a "pollen trap".

 4. Supplements and herbs that support the body